rl-institut/smooth/doc/source/getting_started.rst

   and must be called by the user.
 * :func:`~smooth.framework.functions.calculate_external_costs`: calculates costs for components
   in the system which are not part of the optimization but their costs should be taken into consideration.
-This function can be called in the same file as where the :func:`run_smooth` is called.
+This function can be called in the same file as where the run_smooth function is called.
-* :func:`~smooth.framework.functions.debug.get_df_debug`: generates debugging information from
+* :func:`~smooth.framework.functions.debug`: generates debugging information from
-  the results, and is called in the :func:`smooth.framework.run_smooth` if the user sets the **show_debug_flag** as True in the simulation parameters.
+  the results, and prints, plots and saves them.
+It is called in the run_smooth function if the user sets the *show_debug_flag* parameter as True in the simulation parameters.
-* :func:`~smooth.framework.functions.debug.show_debug`**: prints and plots the debugging information and saves it to a file.
-Also called if **show_debug_flag** is set to True.
 * :func:`~smooth.framework.functions.load_results`: loads the saved results of either a simulation or optimization.
 Can be called by the user in a file where the results are evaluated.
 * :func:`~smooth.framework.functions.plot_interactive_results`: plots interactive results of a SMOOTH run, which can be called after the simulation/optimization results are obtained.

-Click on the above links to see how the simulation works.
+* :func:`~smooth.framework.functions.plot_results`: plots results of a SMOOTH run, which can be called after the simulation/optimization results are obtained.
+* :func:`~smooth.framework.functions.print_results`: prints the financial results of a SMOOTH run, which can be called after the simulation/optimization results are obtained.
+* :func:`~smooth.framework.functions.save_important_parameters`: saves the most important
+  parameters from the optimization results in a CSV file, automatically generates pie plots of certain results and saves all of the flows in a dataframe.
+Can be called in a file where the results are evaluated.
+* :func:`~smooth.framework.functions.save_results`: saves the results of either a SMOOTH run or an optimization, which can be called after the results are obtained.
+* :func:`~smooth.framework.functions.update_annuities`: calculates and updates the financial and emissions annuities for the components used in the system.
+This is called in the generic Component class to be used by all components.
+* :func:`~smooth.framework.functions.update_fitted_costs`: calculates the fixed financial
+  and emission costs where they are dependant on certain values and specific fitting methods are used (defined by the user).
+This is also called in the generic Component class to be used by all components.

 Optimization
 ============